jianxintan/test1/README.md

-# test1
+# a docker node image with a simple node app
-this is a useless project just to test gitHub this file will tell you how to use the project
+read the how to file to build the image